- Step 1 - Navigate to the Grants Application

 - Step 2 - Register

 - Step 3 - Your Application

-This support article is meant to help you through the Grant submission process.
+This support article is meant to help you through the Grant application submission process.
 To read more about the DFINITY Developer Grant Program, please visit our announcement page.

 Step 1 - Navigate to the Grants Application

 The DFINITY Developer Grant application is located at http://dfinity.org/grants

 You will find yourself on a landing page which introduces you to the program.
 Feel free to read the page and familiarize yourself with some of the other projects which have gone through the grants process.
 When you’re ready to submit your application; press the Submit your grant application button.

 This will navigate you to the grant application form where you can read more about our grant application guidelines, or you can proceed to submit your application.
 To proceed, press the Submit button.

 Next, you will be prompted to either Sign In or Sign Up.
 Assuming this is your first visit to the Grants application page, you will need to sign up for an account.
 Signing up allows you to save drafts of your application, revisit a submitted application, and view your application’s process.